TanapolHongsuwan/ROS_project/README.md

 ## About / Synopsis

-* This project is for recording sound in Linux platform using array in Python.
+* This project is for recording sound and repeat again with Python on ROS.
 * Project status: Completed

 Youtube video: [link]()